yugabyte/yugabyte-db/docs/content/preview/migrate/install-yb-voyager.md

 ### Hardware requirements

-- Disk space must be at least 1.5 times the estimated size of the source database.
+- Disk space of at least 1.5 times the estimated size of the source database
 - 2 cores minimum (recommended)

 ### Software requirement